Current Affairs-Topics

 • Public Awareness: Pedestrians, drivers, and EV users need to understand the purpose of the EV alert sounds to avoid confusion.

-Benefits of AVAS System for Urban EVs
+Benefits of the AVAS System for Urban EVs

 • Reduces collisions in crowded urban areas.